 - 1 Find out which map datum and position format was used when the original waypoint was created. - If the original waypoint was taken from a map, there should be a legend on the map that lists the map datum and position format used to create that map.
-Most often this is found near the map key. - 2 On the chartplotter, select Settings > Preferences > Units. - 3 Select the correct map datum and position format settings. - 4 Create the waypoint again.
+Most often this is found near the map key. - 2 Select Settings > Preferences > Units. - 3 Select the correct map datum and position format settings. - 4 Create the waypoint again.